Eisenmann was founded in 1881 in both Furth, Germany and London,

 Shown left; ca. 1912 Eisenmann bisque domed head baby doll, 15" tall, painted

-open mouth, composition bent limb body, doll marked Einco 2 Germany.
+facial features, open mouth, composition bent limb jointed baby body, doll mark Einco 2 Germany.

 Eisenmann's trademark is Einco as shown on left,